-It’s very cold out there, particularly earlier in the season so you’ll want to layer up.
-A good thermal base layer (top and bottom) and micro-fleece jumper are two essentials for making sure you’re not shivering on the slopes and more layers can go between if needed.
-In terms of outerwear, you’ll need a good ski jacket (this can double as a winter waterproof back home) and some ski trousers, known as salopettes.
-You’ll also want thick ski socks and walking boots to wear around the resort (or maybe go for a pair snow boots - the more outrageous the better!).
-The waterproof factor of your jacket, salopettes and boots is really important – if any water gets through you’ll quickly feel the cold, so it’s a good idea to test everything before you set off, and give it a spray of water protection if needed.
+It’s chilly out there - especially earlier in the season - so you’ll want to layer up.
+A good thermal base layer (top and bottom) and micro-fleece are two essentials for making sure you’re not shivering on the slopes and more layers can go between if needed.
+In terms of outerwear, you’ll need a good ski jacket (which can double as a winter waterproof back home) and some ski trousers, a.k.a. salopettes.
+You’ll also want thick ski socks and walking boots to wear around the resort (or maybe a pair snow boots - the more bonkers the better!).
+The waterproof factor of your jacket, salopettes and boots is super important – if any water gets through you’ll quickly feel the cold, so it’s a good idea to test everything before you set off, and give it a spray of water protection if needed.

-Ski accessories: there are all sorts of gadgets out there but a few essentials you should definitely take.
-Waterproof ski gloves, ski goggles, sunglasses, a warm hat that covers your ears and helmet are all very important ones.
-Goggles are expensive and the cheap ones are usually rubbish - so these are a good thing to ask around for and you’ll be able to hire a helmet alongside your skis, boots and poles.
+Waterproof ski gloves, ski goggles, sunglasses, a helmet and a warm hat that covers your ears are all very important ones.
+Goggles are expensive and the cheap ones are usually cheap for a reason - so these are a good thing to try and borrow.
+You’ll be able to hire a helmet alongside your skis, boots and poles.
 Good ski jackets usually come with lots of pockets, so make the most of them with things like snacks and sun cream (everyone enjoys some chocolate on the ski lifts and with high altitude, you need to avoid sunburn).
-Tissues, hot chocolate and money are other good ideas and you won’t want to forget a camera to capture the views and show them off back home.
+Tissues, hot chocolate and money are other good ideas – plus a charged phone for keeping in touch with the rest of the world (but mainly taking photos).

 If you’re taking the family on your first ski trip, read our advice on packing for a family ski holiday with an “essentials” checklist.
 Our family skiing top tips might be worth a look through, and there’s also our advice on skiing with children of various ages.

 Create New list